dherg/wordscrape/README.md

 selenium

+install all requirements with `pip install -r requirements.txt`

 ### Example
 An example, searching for the words in `targets.txt` on the google results pages for the queries in `keywords.txt`, with an average delay of 35 seconds: